 - Filter change time, Tf.
 This is 15 seconds.

 - Readout time, Tr.
-Assume that this is 18.5 seconds for 2x2 on-chip binning (this includes 5 seconds at the start of each exposure when FITS header information is sent from the telescope and written to the file header.
+Assume that this is 18.5 seconds for 2x2 on-chip binning.
+This includes 5 seconds at the start of each exposure when FITS header information is sent from the telescope and written to the file header.
 Please contact us if you are interested in using unbinned mode.

 Guidelines on how to prepare observations are given in the Phase 2 web pages.
 Note in particular the instrument-specific User Interface Instructions.
 The phase 2 "Wizard" should always be used to prepare observations.
 Groups that can not be prepared with the wizard should be discussed with LT Phase 2 support.
 Note that LT staff do not routinely check observing groups, and that observing groups are potentially active as soon as they are submitted.
 Please do contact us if you have any questions about your observations.